how has house architecture changed over time

 Shift from Ornamentation to Minimalism

-The 20th century brought about a significant shift in architectural thinking, with a move away from ornamentation and towards minimalism and functionality.
+The 20th century modern house brought about a significant shift in architectural thinking, with a move away from ornamentation and towards minimalism and functionality.
 This shift was driven in part by new technologies and materials, as well as changing social and economic conditions.

 Early Modernism: International Style and Clean Lines